 In February 2016, the FASB issued guidance amending the existing accounting standards for lease accounting, including requiring lessees to recognize most leases on their balance sheets and making targeted changes to lessor accounting.
 The guidance, effective for annual and interim reporting periods beginning on or after December 15, 2018, requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase of the leased asset by the lessee.
 This classification will determine whether the lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
-A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than twelve months regardless of their classification.
-Leases with a term of twelve months or less continue to be accounted for pursuant to existing guidance for operating leases.
-Based on the Company's future obligations under its ground lease and executive office lease agreements for which the Company is the lessee, the newly adopted guidance resulted in the recognition of (1) right-of-use assets of \$14.6 million included in other assets and deferred charges, net, and (2) right-of-use liabilities of \$14.6 million included in accounts payable and accrued liabilities, on the Company's consolidated balance sheet.
-Additionally, the guidance requires that lessees and lessors capitalize, as initial direct costs, only those costs that are incurred due to the execution of a lease.
-Under this guidance, allocated payroll costs and other costs that are incurred regardless of whether the lease is obtained will no longer be capitalized as initial direct costs and instead will be expensed as incurred.
-During the three months ended March 31, 2019, the Company expensed \$0.7 million of leasing costs which would have previously been capitalized.
+The Company is not required to reassess the classification of existing ground leases where it is the lessee and therefore these leases will continue to be accounted for as operating leases.
+A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than twelve months regardless of their classifications under its ground lease and executive office lease agreements for which the Company is the lessee, the newly adopted guidance resulted in the recognition of (1) right-of-use assets of \$14.6 million included in other assets and deferred charges, net, and (2) right-of-use liabilities of \$14.6 million included in a counts payable and accrued liabilities, on the Company's consolidated balance sheet as of January 1, 2019.
+In the event the Company modifies existing ground leases or enters into new ground leases after adoption of the new standard, such leases may be classified as finance leases.
+Additionally, the guidance requires that are incurred due to the execution of a lease.
+Under this guidance, allocated payroll costs and other costs that are incurred due to the execution of a lease.
+Under this guidance, allocated payroll costs and other costs that are incurred regardless of whether the lease is obtained will no longer be capitalized as ini

 The FASB provided lessors with a practical expedient, elected by class of underlying asset, to account for lease and non-lease components as a single lease component if certain criteria are met.
 Lessors that make these elections are required to provide additional disclosures.
 The FASB provided an additional (and optional) transition method that allows entities to initially apply the guidance at the adoption date (January 1, 2019) and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 The Company applied both these practical expedients upon adoption.
 The practical expedient allowed the Company to not separate expenses reimbursed by customers from the associated rental revenue if certain criteria were met.
-The Company assessed these criteria and concluded that the timing and pattern of transfer for rental revenue and the associated rental expense recoveries are the same and, as the leases qualify as operating leases, the Company accounted for and presented rents and expense recoveries as a single component under rental revenues in the consolidated statement of operations for the three months ended March 31, 2019.
-As a result of the adoption of this practical expedient, the Company also presented \$28.2 million of rents and \$9.3 million of expense recoveries as a single component in the consolidated statement of operations for the three months ended March 31, 2018 to conform to the new 2019 presentation.
+The Company assessed these criteria and concluded that the timing and pattern of transfer for rental revenue and the associated rental expense recoveries are the same and, as the leases qualify as operating leases, the Company accounted for and presented rents and expense recoveries as a single component under rental revenues in the consolidated statement of operations for the three and six months ended June 30, 2018, respectively, to conform to the new 2019 presentation.